Speed limits in Georgia (country): Limits in rural areas

-Historically, maximum speed limit in Georgia was 90 km/h as there were no motorways in the country.
+Historically, the maximum speed limit in Georgia was 90 km/h, as there were no motorways in the country.
 With the change of government in 2004 and activation of country's economy, the construction of first motorway started.
-The motorway forms the one of the main transit routes of the country – S1/E60.
+The motorway forms one of the main transit routes of the country – S1/E60.
 Currently, the motorway part of the route spans from north exit of Tbilisi to Zemo Osiauri, a small village near Khashuri.